 If they haven't already, HR departments will soon recognize the value of people analytics because the data can enable HR leaders to validate their methods, Spence said.

-"CHROs [chief HR officers] who use people analytics will sprint away from their competitors," he added.
+"CHROs [chief human resources officers] who use people analytics will sprint away from their competitors," he added.
 "It will be a real advantage to say, 'Not only did I use people analytics, but I can prove I improved the quality of my new hires and stopped attrition and saved the company $10 million a year.' "

 Secrets to using social media for recruiting